hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGStaticWorldMenuType.class/README.md

-An ALGStaticWorldMenuType is a non-updating World Menu Entry, e.g. stuff from the tools or apps menu.
+An ALGStaticWorldMenuType represents a non-updating World Menu Entry, e.g. stuff from the tools or apps menu.